-So you’re setting up a garage gym and in need of some flooring; or you’re already set up with a gym and you’re tired of working out on a concrete slab?
-It’s time to explore some garage gym flooring options.
-Good, durable flooring protects your homes foundation, your expensive exercise equipment, and most importantly, you and your joints!
+So you’re setting up a garage gym and in need of some flooring?
+Or perhaps you’re already set up with a gym and you’re tired of working out on a concrete slab?
+Sounds like it’s time to explore some garage gym flooring options.
+High-quality, durable flooring protects your homes foundation and your expensive exercise equipment, and even more importantly than that it can do wonders for you and your joints!

-So what’s the best flooring for a garage gym?
-Well if you’ve ever stepped foot in a commercial gym or crossfit facility (as I’m sure you have), you’ve seen the dense, seamless rubber flooring they have installed.
-This is probably the best flooring option when it comes to both durability and looks, but it’s probably more expensive than the average person wants to spend.
-So while I will cover the commercial flooring option, I will also explore some more affordable gym flooring options as well.
+So what’s the best flooring option for your garage gym?
+Well if you’ve ever stepped foot in a commercial gym or CrossFit box (as I’m sure you have), you’ve seen the super dense, seamless rubber flooring they have installed.
+This is probably the best flooring option when it comes to both durability and aesthetics, but it’s typically more expensive than the average person wants to spend.
+So while I will definitely cover the commercial flooring options, I will also explore some more affordable gym flooring options as well.

 Garage Gym Flooring Option 1: Commercial

-Let’s first look at the commercial flooring I was just talking about; the type of material that you would find in a global gym or nice Crossfit affiliate.
-If money is of no issue, commercial flooring is about as nice as you’re going to get.
-Expect to spend anywhere from $3 to $8 per square foot for this type of rubber flooring.
-If you want it installed professionally, expect to spend even more.
+Let’s first look at the commercial flooring I was just talking about; the type of materials that you would find in a global gym or nice CrossFit affiliate.
+If money is of no issue, commercial gym flooring is about as nice as you’re going to get.
+Expect to spend anywhere from $3.00 to $8.00 per square foot for this type of rubber flooring.
+If you want it installed professionally expect to spend even more.

-There is one commercial option that is priced on the lower end of the commercial pricing but is still tough as nails.
+There is one particular commercial option that is priced on the lower end of the commercial pricing spectrum but is still tough as nails.
 It’s called Aktiv by Regupol.
-It is offered in a ton of colors and a couple thicknesses, and it is sold on rolls rather than as tiles.
-As far as specific pricing goes, it’s about $2-3 per square foot but most retailers require you to ask for a quote (annoying, I know).
-You can pick this up at Rogue, or any of a number of flooring shops locally and online.
+It is offered in a ton of colors and a couple of different thicknesses, and it is sold on rolls rather than as tiles.
+As far as specific pricing goes, it’s about $2-3 per square foot but most retailers require you to ask for a quote to get a specific price.
+You can pick this up at Rogue, or any of a number of flooring shops both locally and online.

-You can also buy a tiled version of Aktiv flooring.
-It is called Aktivlok.
-I’ve seen pictures of the tiled version as well and it looks pretty seamless once installed.
+You can also buy a tiled version of Aktiv flooring called Aktivlok.
+I’ve seen pictures of the tile version as well and it looks seamless once installed.
 I’m sure its just as nice of a product as the rolled version.
-Also prices are more readily available without asking for quotes (it sells for about $3-$4 per square foot).
-So not too bad for such a high quality product.
+Also prices are more readily available without asking for quotes (it sells for about $3-$4 per square foot; not too bad for such a high quality product).
 Definitely ideal for DIY installations in smaller spaces.

 Multipurpose Rubber Tiles